 - Models, wax molds, or plastic patterns are created and then worn by the patient to determine the best possible fit.
 The final product will be crafted out of porcelain or resin.

 - Adjustments are made as necessary to ensure that the dentures fit tightly and are as comfortable as possible.

 To determine the best fit, adjustments may need to be made.
 You want to make sure that the dentures don’t slip or loosen in your mouth.
 They should feel as natural as possible.

 Visit Park Avenue Dental For Your Best Dentures

-If you are considering dentures, you want the most comfortable fit possible.
-Our dentists are experienced and know the value of a good smile, and our practice highly values cosmetic dentistry.
+If you are considering dentures, you’ll want the most comfortable fit.
+Our dentists are experienced to help you determine if dentures are right for you.
+Our team knows the value of a good smile, and our practice values cosmetic dentistry.

-Give us a call and come in for a consultation to determine if dentures are the right fit for you!
+Give us a call to schedule a consultation to determine if dentures are the right fit for you!